-(1) Includes 4,303, 528, 5,372, 528, 528, and 528 shares of common stock beneficially owned by Ms. Smith, Mr. Ofilos, Mr. Kolloway, Ms. Balaguer, Mr. Harrington and Mr. Ball, respectively, through the ESOP, rounded to the nearest whole share.
-Each of Ms. Smith, Mr. Ofilos, Mr. Kolloway, Ms. Balaguer,
+(1) Includes 4,724, 949, 5,793, and 949 shares of common stock beneficially owned by Ms. Smith, Mr. Ofilos, Mr. Kolloway, and Ms. Balaguer, respectively, through the ESOP, rounded to the nearest whole share.
+Each of Ms. Smith, Mr. Ofilos, Mr. Kolloway, and Ms. Balaguer shares voting and investment power with the ESOP with respect to such shares beneficially owned by him or her through the ESOP.